20 Essential Tips on How To Work at Home Successfully

 Make sure your supervisors and colleagues know when a project is complete or delayed when you are working from home.
 This helps them to understand your progress and re-prioritize as needed.
 You may also ask questions to make sure you understand each request and task and explain problems as they come up.
 This helps you and everyone involved to be more efficient and proactive.

-Your mind needs to stay sharp whether you work from home or in the office.
-The best way to make sure you are focused on your tasks is to get enough sleep each night.
-Set a sleep schedule where you go to sleep at the same time each night.
+Increased sleep can help your brain working optimally.
+The best way to make sure you're focused on your tasks is to get enough sleep each night.
+Consider setting a sleep schedule where you go to sleep at the same time each night, ideally eight hours each night.

 If your supervisor doesn't require you to log on to your computer or software programs at the same time each day, make sure you set a time for yourself to log on.
-This way you create a routine that makes it easier to know how much time you have to complete your tasks each day.
+This way, you create a routine that makes it easier to know how much time you have to complete your tasks each day.
+Your body can adjust to this time, too, as you set your sleep schedule.

 Your supervisor may require you to be logged on to your computer at a certain time each day, perform a certain number of tasks or submit progress reports.
-Make sure you comply with whatever work-from-home requirements there are and stay committed to the same work ethic you had when you worked in an office.
+Try to comply with whatever work-from-home requirements there are and stay committed to the same work ethic you had when you worked in an office.
+When by yourself, you can reward yourself for productivity with walks or other distractions after completing certain tasks.

 Related: Tips To Demonstrate Work Ethic

 Spending time with your colleagues in person provides you with a personal bond that may be difficult to achieve digitally.
-Suggest periodically sharing meals with co-workers or attending conferences together.
+You might suggest periodically sharing meals with co-workers or attending conferences together.
 The more you connect with others at your company, the more integrated with that company you become.

 Allowing time to take breaks helps you to feel refreshed throughout the day.
-When you return to your workspace, you will be ready to work and you may be able to achieve more.
+When you return to your workspace, you can be ready to work and you may be able to achieve more.
+If possible, go for a walk to keep your energy levels up.

 Working at home may allow you to lead a sedentary lifestyle.
 Try to schedule time for exercise, even if it is just a short walk at the beginning or end of your day.
 Also, make sure to keep healthy snacks at home and to drink plenty of water.

-During your workday, you may be tempted to try to cook breakfast and lunch.
-This takes up valuable time and reduces your productivity throughout the workday.
-Instead, try to prepare your meals the night before so you can use your time wisely and eat during meal periods and breaks.
+During your workday, you might try to cook breakfast and lunch.
+This can use valuable time and may reduce your productivity throughout the workday.
+Instead, try to prepare your meals the night before so you can use your work time wisely and eat during meal periods and breaks.